tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

   - “Friends who are around my age agree: At a certain point, your memories of having played football are a lot more pleasant than playing football.”
   - “That’s a good thing, because the better you’re able to maintain your health during your lifetime, the higher your lifetime fulfillment score will be.”
   - Each age tends to have a different balance of health, money, and free time.
 Because fulfillment requires reasonable amounts of all three, it’s a good idea at every age to trade an abundance of one (such as money) to attain more of the other two (such as buying more health or free time).

+- **mini-retirement**
+  - Tim Ferris talks about mini-retirements in The 4-hour Work Week.
+It aligns quite well with the Die With Zero philosophy.
+Why delay gratification until we’re not able to enjoy travelling to start travelling?
+Interweaving extended periods of a few months during your career is a great way to find balance and come back energized.

+  - As a teacher, we have three built-in options for mini-retirements in addition to having summers off:
+    - Deferred Leave: “For example, if the employee opts for a 4/5 method, they would save and defer twenty percent (20%) of their salary each year for four (4) years, take a leave of absence in the fifth year, and be paid the amount saved (80% of salary) over a twelve (12) month period.
+See the Deferred Leave Guide for a complete list of X/Y options.”
+I can do this as often as I want.
+    - Sabbatical Leave: I can leave for a year at a certain percentage of my salary and the district will keep my job.
+I can only take this option once in my career, I think.
+    - Educational Leave: My school would need to approve that I go back to school with the intention of coming back to teaching.
+Might be interesting to do a PhD.

 - **The three-factor model**
   - “In our three-pronged model—where fulfillment from a single experience is a function of health, money, and free time—health is the single biggest factor (or multiplier) affecting the size of a person’s lifetime fulfillment curve: Our simulations show that even a small permanent reduction in health at some point in a person’s life amounts to a large reduction in the person’s lifetime fulfillment score.”